N$^3$LO Quadratic-in-Spin Interactions for Generic Compact Binaries: Hamiltonians and Observables

-With that in mind, we can still assume in the present sectors that the binding energy which the Hamiltonian stands for, can be extended to a kinetic energy of scattering, and compute the associated scattering angle in the restricted aligned-spins configuration, as in \cite{Antonelli:2020ybz}.
-As noted such a computation is possible as long as the Hamiltonians do not contain logarithms, which can still be achieved -- as we have shown above -- at the N$^3$LO.
-We start our computation with the aligned-spin Hamiltonians in eqs.~\eqref{hs1s2simp}, \eqref{hs1s1simp}, \eqref{hCEsimp}, \eqref{hCE2simp}, which depend on $r$, $p_r$, $L$, and $S_{1,2}$.
+With all that in mind, we can still assume in the present sectors that our binding energy which the Hamiltonian stands for, can be extended to a kinetic energy of scattering, and compute the associated scattering angle in the restricted aligned-spins configuration.
+As noted, such a link is possible only as long as the Hamiltonians do not contain logarithms, which can still be achieved -- as we have shown in the previous sections -- up to the N$^3$LO of PN binary inspirals.
+We then start our computation with our PN aligned-spin Hamiltonians in eqs.~\eqref{hs1s2simp}, \eqref{hs1s1simp}, \eqref{hCEsimp}, \eqref{hCE2simp}, which depend on $r$, $p_r$, $L$, and $S_{1,2}$.
 Note that we compute the scattering angles with our Hamiltonians not being specified to the ``quasi-isotropic'' gauge, by using the integration considerations in \cite{Damour:1988mr}.
-Thus these derivations of scattering angles do not require Hamiltonians to be in the ``quasi-isotropic'' gauge, as was specified in \cite{Antonelli:2020ybz}.
+Thus derivations of scattering angles do not require Hamiltonians to be in the ``quasi-isotropic'' gauge, as was specified in e.g.~\cite{Antonelli:2020ybz}.